Your Voice Is Not Enough: Background

 Mimi Jo Parker was born in 1967 near Bemidji, Minnesota.
 In primary school, Parker met Alan Sparhawk, who she would later marry and have two children with.
 The two would form Low in 1993, alongside bassist John Nichols.
 Low would help pioneer a genre of indie rock music that came to be known as "slowcore", and in so doing, garnered a significant reputation in the underground music scene.
-Low released music until their final album Hey What in 2021.
+Low released music until their final album, Hey What, in 2021.
 Throughout their career, they released 13 albums.

 Parker died on 7 November 2022 from ovarian cancer.
 In December 2023, The Flenser announced they would be releasing a tribute album in her honour.
+The idea had originated prior to her death, in a conversation with Planning for Burial's Tom Wasluck and The Flenser.
 Allison Lorenzen released the first single, a cover of "Words" from Low's 1994 debut I Could Live in Hope, on 19 December 2023.
 This was followed up shortly after on 24 December by Planning for Burial's cover of "Murderer", from 2007's Drums and Guns.
 In 2024, the third and fourth singles were released.
 On 13 March Drowse and Lula Asplund released their cover of "Hey Chicago" from the 1997 extended play Songs for a Dead Pilot.
 One month later, on 24 April, Have a Nice Life's cover of "When I Go Deaf", from the 2005 album The Great Destroyer, was released.

 The album was released on 24 May 2024.